-The lists above focus on operating costs, but variable expenses apply to your cost of goods sold, too.
+One thing to note is that the lists above focuses on operating costs, but variable expenses usually affect your cost of goods sold more than anything.
 If your business produces a product, you need to be aware of the variable costs of production.

 Why is this important?
 Your variable costs of production have a direct impact on your break-even point.
-Your business’s break-even point is the quantity of your product you need to sell in order to cover your costs for the month.
-And this is important to know, because once you exceed your break-even point, your business becomes profitable.
+Your business’s break-even point is how much money you need to make in order to cover your costs for the month.
+Which, as a business owner, you know how important it is to make more than you spend.

-Now that we have a good understanding of the three types of expenses in your business, let’s take a look at how variable expenses affect your business budget.
+Now that we have a good understanding of the variable expenses definition and the other types of business expenses, let’s take a look at how variable expenses affect your business budget.